railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Payslip Details PDF Report
 --------------------------

-You can print the Payslip Details report from the form view of Employee Payslips.
-It prints the report grouped by Salary Rule Category and also prints the Payslip Lines by Contribution Register.
+You can print the Payslip Details report from the view of Employee Payslips.
+It prints the report grouped by Salary Rule Category.

 .. figure:: images/payslip_details_report.png
    :align: center